DoSomething/rogue/docs/endpoints/Legacy/Two/posts.md

 - **northstar_id**: (string) required.
   The northstar id of the user creating the post.
 - **campaign_id**: (int|string) required.
-  The drupal node id of the campaign that the user's post is associated with.
-- **campaign_run_id**: (int) optional.
-  The drupal campaign run node id of the campaign that the user's post is associated with.
+  The ID of the campaign that the user's post is associated with.
 - **quantity**: (int).
   The number of reportback nouns verbed.
 - **why_participated**: (string).